UniversalGUI/UGUI/README.md

 ###Known Issues

 * Range slider value is empty in the UGUI Arg Obj (window.ugui.args) on load.
-This doesn't matter though as it will get it's value when clicking run or any other form element with a data-argName.
+This doesn't matter though as it will get it's value when clicking run or any other form element with a data-argName, which in turn updates the UGUI Developer Toolbar's CMD Output Preview.
+Will not fix.
+Will accept pull request.

 * * *